Skip to Content

 Enjoy all the flavors of Spring with these easy-to-make Easter Sugar Cookies.
 Soft, tender cookies with delicious royal icing are perfect for Easter baskets or sharing with friends.

-easter sugar cookies on doily
+Easter sugar cookies on doily.

 Easter is just around the corner, and what better way to celebrate than with some sweet sugar cookies?
-This Easter sugar cookie recipe is perfect for adding to baskets, or using as prizes on Easter egg hunts, too.
+This Easter sugar cookie recipe is perfect for adding to baskets or using as prizes on Easter egg hunts, too.

 Easter sugar cookies are a beloved treat for many reasons.
 Not only are they delicious and sweet, but they are also a symbol of the Easter season.
 These cookies are often shaped like Easter eggs, bunnies, and other seasonal items, making them a festive addition to any Easter celebration.
 They can be enjoyed as frosted cookies, or unfrosted cookies, dipped in a bit of sugar if you’d like.